Remote work is on the rise. How do people work remotely, why do they work remotely and what are some common misconceptions about remote work?

 Remote employees tend to do their best work outside of the office.
 They are more inspired by their surroundings and can filter out environmental distractions as they see fit.
 In fact, the opportunity to work remotely alone brings a new perspective to a remote workers’ position.
 They see it as motivation or a reward for their excellent work and are stimulated to continue to surpass their goals in order to continue living the lifestyle that they’ve come to love.

 One of the most touted arguments for remote work is the increased productivity that comes with its flexibility.
-Remote employees are almost twice as likely to work more than 40 hours a week as in-office employees.
+Remote employees are more likely to put in extra effort intheir jobs, going above and beyond toget their work done in comparison to in-office employees.
 According to the State and Work Productivity Report, 65% of full-time employees believe that working remotely would increase productivity - and their bosses agree.
 Two-thirds of managers who were surveyed reported an increase in overall productivity from their remote employees.

 Remote employees are also great for a company’s bottom line.
 If a team is fully-distributed, companies can see decreased overhead from money saved on costs like rent and office furniture.
 To put that learning into perspective, Flexjobs reported that employers can save $22,000 per remote worker per year, even if their entire team is not remote.